Tenable (NASDAQ:TENB) Releases FY 2022 Earnings Guidance

 Tenable (NASDAQ:TENB) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.150-$0.190 for the period, compared to the Thomson Reuters consensus estimate of $0.350.
 The company issued revenue guidance of $662 million-$670 million, compared to the consensus revenue estimate of $639.69 million.Tenable also updated its Q1 2022 guidance to $0.040-$0.050 EPS.

-Tenable (NASDAQ:TENB) last posted its quarterly earnings data on Monday, January 31st.
-The company reported $0.05 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.03 by $0.02.
-Tenable had a negative net margin of 7.36% and a negative return on equity of 14.84%.
-The firm had revenue of $149.02 million during the quarter, compared to the consensus estimate of $144.55 million.
-During the same quarter in the previous year, the firm posted ($0.01) EPS.
-The business’s revenue for the quarter was up 26.2% compared to the same quarter last year.
-As a group, research analysts anticipate that Tenable will post -0.44 earnings per share for the current fiscal year.
+Tenable (NASDAQ:TENB) last announced its quarterly earnings data on Monday, January 31st.
+The company reported $0.05 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.03 by $0.02.
+The firm had revenue of $149.02 million during the quarter, compared to analysts’ expectations of $144.55 million.
+Tenable had a negative return on equity of 14.84% and a negative net margin of 7.36%.
+The company’s quarterly revenue was up 26.2% compared to the same quarter last year.
+During the same period in the previous year, the business posted ($0.01) EPS.
+Sell-side analysts predict that Tenable will post -0.44 EPS for the current year.

-In other news, CFO Stephen A. Vintz sold 4,266 shares of the company’s stock in a transaction on Monday, November 22nd.
-The shares were sold at an average price of $54.09, for a total value of $230,747.94.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-Also, General Counsel Stephen A. Riddick sold 1,920 shares of the company’s stock in a transaction on Monday, November 22nd.
-The shares were sold at an average price of $54.09, for a total transaction of $103,852.80.
+In other news, General Counsel Stephen A. Riddick sold 7,260 shares of the stock in a transaction that occurred on Wednesday, February 2nd.
+The stock was sold at an average price of $52.89, for a total value of $383,981.40.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, General Counsel Stephen A. Riddick sold 1,920 shares of the stock in a transaction that occurred on Monday, November 22nd.
+The shares were sold at an average price of $54.09, for a total value of $103,852.80.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 136,028 shares of company stock valued at $6,894,742.
-Corporate insiders own 8.40% of the company’s stock.
+In the last ninety days, insiders have sold 136,028 shares of company stock valued at $6,894,742.
+Insiders own 8.40% of the company’s stock.

 A hedge fund recently raised its stake in Tenable stock.
-Morgan Stanley increased its stake in shares of Tenable Holdings, Inc. (NASDAQ:TENB) by 29.0% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,070,717 shares of the company’s stock after acquiring an additional 240,686 shares during the quarter.
-Morgan Stanley owned approximately 1.00% of Tenable worth $44,272,000 at the end of the most recent quarter.
-80.76% of the stock is currently owned by institutional investors.
+Morgan Stanley boosted its holdings in Tenable Holdings, Inc. (NASDAQ:TENB) by 29.0% during the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 1,070,717 shares of the company’s stock after acquiring an additional 240,686 shares during the period.
+Morgan Stanley owned 1.00% of Tenable worth $44,272,000 as of its most recent filing with the Securities and Exchange Commission.
+Institutional investors and hedge funds own 80.76% of the company’s stock.

 About Tenable